LeiWangR/leiwangr.github.io/_pages/about.md

 Since 2018, he has been a full-time Computer Vision Researcher with iCetana Pty Ltd in Perth.
 He was a Visiting Researcher in MLRG at Data61/CSIRO.
 He was also a Visiting Researcher with the Department of Computer Science and Software Engineering at The University of Western Australia (UWA).

-Before starting his PhD at ANU and Data61/CSIRO, he was offered a number of competitive full PhD scholarships, including the ARC Training Centre for Transforming Maintenance through Data Science, UWA International Fee Scholarship, University Postgraduate Award, Data61 PhD Scholarship, Data61 Top-up Scholarship, and ANU HDR Fee Remission Merit Scholarship.
+Before starting his PhD at ANU and Data61/CSIRO, he was offered a number of competitive full PhD scholarships, including the ARC Industrial Transformation Training Centre Scholarship, UWA International Fee Scholarship, University Postgraduate Award, Data61 PhD Scholarship, Data61 Top-up Scholarship, and ANU HDR Fee Remission Merit Scholarship.

 He has published a large number of first-author papers during his PhD candidature in high quality venues (Rank A* conferences or journals with impact factor > 10.0) including CVPR, ICCV, ECCV, ACM MM, TPAMI and TIP under the supervision of [Dr. Piotr Koniusz](http://users.cecs.anu.edu.au/~koniusz/) (Data61/CSIRO & ANU).
 He also received the Sang Uk Lee Best Student Paper Award from ACCV'22.